elixir-capsule/supplement/README.md

 Supplement's only *required* dependency is Capsule itself.
 However, some of the implementations might require further dependencies.
 In order to use them, consult the `dependencies` section for what to add to your project.

+Supplement is not currently published on Hex, so use the `git` or `github` options for `mix` to add it to your project.
+Or, if you prefer to maintain your own implementations, you can copy the specific modules you'd like to use.

 ## Storages

 The Supplement ships with the following storage implementations: